serai-dex/serai/coordinator/README.md

 * Consume inbound messages and publish them securely to the appropriate Kafka topic.

 The connection module is responsible for establishing secure connections with a list of validators.
 It will accept requests to establish connections with a list of validators, and then will attempt to establish secure connections with each validator.
 Once a secure connection has been established, the connection module will publish a messages provided from the CryptoManager to target validators.
 The connection module will also consume messages from the appropriate Kafka topic, and then will publish the message to the appropriate validator.

-The connection module will also consume inbound messages from libp2p and then will publish the message to the appropriate Kafka topic.

 ## Data Module